matheus-roma/Automated-Testing-Portfolio/README.md

-# Automated-Testing-Portfolio
+# Test automation for a form page
-### Portfolio repository to show test skills
+### Designing and automating tests and reporting found issues.

 ## Test Plan